saikiranpattipaka/Notes/Docker Note/Docker.md

 ### Containers are light weight
-#### Containers are lightweight because they use a technology called containerization, which allows them to share the host operating system's kernel and libraries, while still providing isolation for the application and its dependencies.
+Containers are lightweight because they use a technology called containerization, which allows them to share the host operating system's kernel and libraries, while still providing isolation for the application and its dependencies.
 This results in a smaller footprint compared to traditional virtual machines, as the containers do not need to include a full operating system.
 Additionally, Docker containers are designed to be minimal, only including what is necessary for the application to run, further reducing their size.

 ![alt text](<Docker vs VM.png>)

 ### 2. Core Concepts in Docker

-#### Container: A container is a lightweight, standalone, and executable package that includes everything needed to run a piece of software (code, runtime, libraries, and dependencies).
+- Container: A container is a lightweight, standalone, and executable package that includes everything needed to run a piece of software (code, runtime, libraries, and dependencies).
 Containers are isolated from each other and from the host system.
-#### Image: An image is a read-only template used to create containers.
+- Image: An image is a read-only template used to create containers.
 It includes the application code, libraries, dependencies, and the runtime needed for the container.
 Images are stored in a Docker registry (e.g., Docker Hub).
-#### Dockerfile: A Dockerfile is a text document that contains instructions on how to build a Docker image.
+- Dockerfile: A Dockerfile is a text document that contains instructions on how to build a Docker image.
 It specifies the base image, the necessary dependencies, and commands that should be executed to set up the container.
-#### Docker Daemon: The Docker daemon (dockerd) is responsible for managing Docker containers and images.
+- Docker Daemon: The Docker daemon (dockerd) is responsible for managing Docker containers and images.
 It listens for API requests and is the background service that runs on a host machine.
-#### Docker Client: The Docker client (docker) is the command-line tool or API used to interact with Docker.
+- Docker Client: The Docker client (docker) is the command-line tool or API used to interact with Docker.
 It sends commands to the Docker daemon, such as starting, stopping, and managing containers.
-#### Docker Registry: A Docker registry is a place where Docker images are stored.
+- Docker Registry(Docker Hub): A Docker registry is a place where Docker images are stored.
 Docker Hub is the default public registry, but private registries can be created as well.
+- Docker Engine: The core component that runs containers.
-#### Docker Compose: Docker Compose is a tool for defining and running multi-container Docker applications.
+- Docker Compose: Docker Compose is a tool for defining and running multi-container Docker applications.
 It allows you to use a docker-compose.yml file to configure the application’s services, networks, and volumes.

 ### Docker Desktop
 #### Docker Desktop is an easy-to-install application for your Mac, Windows or Linux environment that enables you to build and share containerized applications and microservices.
 Docker Desktop includes the Docker daemon (dockerd), the Docker client (docker), Docker Compose, Docker Content Trust, Kubernetes, and Credential Helper.
 For more information, see Docker Desktop.